 Guest-suite have perfectly segmented the different types of existing customer data:

-- Socio-demographic data is generally your basic customer data, those that are most often requested (surname, first name, age) and likely already stored in your database.
+- Socio-demographic data is your basic customer data (surname, first name, age) and are stored in the database.
 You will generally find this data collection in registration forms, for example.

 - Behavioral data is all the information that relates to the activity of your customers on your website, application or shop.
 Tools such as ContentSquare analyze these pages visited by your users throughout their journey.